 (b) In an election of directors that is not contested, any incumbent director nominee who is not re-elected by the shareholders shall immediately tender his or her resignation to the Board of Directors, subject to acceptance or rejection by the Board of Directors as provided in this Section 5(b).
 The independent members of the Board of Directors, in accordance with the procedures established by the Board of Directors, shall decide whether to accept such resignation within ninety (90) days after the date the results of the election are certified and the Corporation shall promptly disclose and explain such decision in a document furnished or filed with the SEC.
-An incumbent director who tenders his or her resignation.
+An incumbent director who tenders his or her resignation in accordance with this Section 5(b) will not participate in the deliberations by the Board of Directors with respect to such resignation.
 If the Board of Directors does not accept the incumbent director's resignation, he or she shall continue to serve until the next annual meeting of shareholders and until his or her successor is elected and qualified.
-If the Board of Directors may fill the resulting vacancy or decrease the size of the Board of Directors in accordance with these By-Laws.
+If the Board of Directors accepts the resignation, or if the nominee who failed to receive the required vote is not an incumbent director, the Board of Directors may fill the resulting vacancy or decrease the size of the Board of Directors in accordance with these By-Laws.